Cost and efficiency requirements for a successful electricity storage in a highly renewable European energy system: PYPSA-EUR-SEC

+The system is modeled using the open energy system model PyPSA-Eur-Sec \cite{BROWN2018720}.
+The dispatch and capacity of generators, storage units, and conversion links in each node are optimized such that the total system cost is minimized which mathematically is written as:

+where $c_{n,s}$ and $\hat{c}_{n,s}$ are the annualized costs for generator and storage power capacity $G_{n,s}$ and storage energy capacity $E_{n,s}$ for technology $s$ in node $n$. $c_l$ are the fixed annualized costs for the capacities $F_l$ of the links $l$. $o_{n,s,t}$ are the marginal costs of generation and storage dispatch $g_{n,s,t}$ at time $t$.

+The optimization is subject to a list of linear equality and inequality constraints, of which two of them are listed here:

+Eq. \ref{eq:energy_balance} is an equality constraint that ensures that the energy generation, dispatch/charging of storage, and import/export $g_{n,s,t}$ and $f_{l,t}$ is exactly balanced with the demand $d_{n,t}$ in all nodes $n$ at all times $t$.
+Here, $f_{l,t}$ is the power flow through link $l$ at time $t$, and $\alpha_{n,l,t}$ includes the direction and efficiency of the flow in the links.
+The equality constraint entails a Lagrange multiplier $\lambda_{n,t}$ which is the shadow price of the energy carrier.

+Eq. \ref{eq:co2_constraint} is an inequality constraint that enforces an upper bound on the total annual CO$_2$ emissions in the system (i.e., a global CO$_2$ emissions constraint) which is given as a percentage of the 1990-emissions level.
+Here, $\varepsilon_s$ is the CO$_2$ intensity in tonne CO$_2$ per MWh$_\text{th}$, and $\eta_{n,s}$ is the efficiency.
+The PyPSA-Eur-Sec model is capable of tracing direct emissions from power generation, energy conversion, and industrial processes.
+It can furthermore deploy negative-emissions technologies (direct air capture or carbon capture on point sources such as thermal power plants) if cost-optimal.
+The calculations do not include life-cycle emissions on each of the technologies.
+The inequality constraint entails a Lagrange multiplier $\mu_{n,t}$ which is the CO$_2$ shadow price.\\

-The state of charge of storage-X, $e_{n,t}$, in node $n$ at time $t$, can be generalized to the following energy balance, when accounting for standing loss ($\eta_0$) and efficiency losses ($\eta_c$ and $\eta_d$) related to charging/discharging:
+The history of charging and discharging in combination with the level of standing loss determines the state of charge of the storage at any time $t$.
+The state of charge is constrained to not exceeding the storage energy capacity.
+Here, the energy content $e_{n,s,t}$ of an energy storage technology $s$ in node $n$ at time $t$ is given by the following energy balance, when accounting for standing loss ($\eta_0$) and efficiency losses ($\eta_c$ and $\eta_d$) and given the energy content at the previous time $t$: